AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 In this example, we're declaring the :ada:`Atomic_Integer` type, which is an atomic type.
 Objects of this type |mdash| such as :ada:`R` in this example
 |mdash| are automatically atomic.
 This example also includes the declaration
-of the :ada:`Arr` array, which has atomic components.
+of the :ada:`Arr` array, which has atomic components |mdash| the atomicity of its components is indicated by using the :ada:`Atomic_Components` aspect.

 .. admonition:: Relevant topics